 Big Buddies, Big Readers! 📚 We love seeing our older students take the time to mentor and read with our younger Lions.
 This shared reading time fosters a love for books and builds wonderful friendships across grade levels. ❤️ #LomondViewLions #ReadingBuddies #Literacy

-29 days ago, Lomond View Elementary
+3 months ago, Lomond View Elementary

 A photograph showing two female students sitting on a carpeted classroom floor.
 An older student with long blonde hair and glasses is holding an open book and reading to a younger student who is sitting close beside her and looking intently at the pages.